oresat/oresat-endcaps/README.md

-# oresat-endcaps
-OreSat's +/-Z end caps, the PCBs on the very ends of the satellite.

-# "oresat-endcaps"
+# "End Cap" PCBs for OreSat

 These are the "end cap" PCBs that attach to the +Z and -Z ends of the satellites.
 It's not clear what exactly we're going to put on these boards besides magnetometers; there may be more in the future?